nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 > IPFS is a distributed file storage protocol that allows computers all over the globe to store and serve files as part of a giant peer-to-peer network.

-First, we need to register on [pinata](https://www.pinata.cloud) and generate a new key to access the API.
+First, we need to register on [Pinata](https://www.pinata.cloud) and generate a new key to access the API.
 Our key must have an API Endpoint Access for pinFiletoIPFS and pinJSONToIPFS.

 [<p align="center"><img src="img/image3.png" width="60%"></p>][def]

 For our next steps we need only the **JWT** key.

-> **_NOTE:_** To send a file to Pinata, it must be of the blob type, for this we need to modify the previously written renderQRcode function.
+> **_NOTE:_** To send a file to Pinata, it must be of the `blob` type, for this we need to modify the previously written renderQRcode function.

 ```js
 // we added a new parameter, type of the result, by default it is blob